-Sealing of Reports:
+Sealing of Reports

-All final reports (and copies) submitted to the FDOT's shall be signed, sealed, and dated by a Florida registered professional engineer of the Consultant (including all subcontracted work).
+All final reports (and copies) submitted to the DPM shall be signed, sealed, and dated by a Florida registered professional engineer of the CONSULTANT (including all subcontracted work).
+Final product of each study type or task assignment should be included in the CD/USB.